Is there a (Pseudo)Scalar at 95 GeV?: Abstract

-We discuss the possibility of interpreting the recent experimental hints, in favour of a 95 GeV resonance, with extensions of the Standard Model featuring an extra Higgs doublet and SM scalar (2HDM+s) or pseudoscalar singlet (2HDM+a).
-The possibility of reproducing the experimental anomalies will be compared with the theoretical constraints on the extended Higgs sector as well as complementary bounds coming from flavour physics as well as other colliders searchers.
-For both the 2HDM+s and 2HDM+a we will consider a generic natural flavour conserving (NFC) as well as the customary Type-I, -II, -X and -Y configurations of the Yukawa coupling to the BSM Higgs bosons.
+We discuss the possibility of interpreting the recent experimental hints in favour of a 95 GeV resonance with extensions of the Standard Model featuring an extra Higgs doublet and SM scalar (2HDM+s) or pseudoscalar singlet (2HDM+a).
+We compare the possibility of reproducing the experimental anomalies with the theoretical constraints on the extended Higgs sector as well as complementary bounds coming from flavour physics and other colliders searchers.
+For both the 2HDM+s and 2HDM+a we will consider a generic natural flavour conserving (NFC) model as well as the customary Type-I, -II, -X and -Y configurations of the Yukawa coupling to the BSM Higgs bosons.
 We find that no model is able to reproduce all experimental hints, and plot the $2\sigma$ C.L. favoured regions in the parameter space.